 “…there is no limit to the number of World of Hyatt Tier-Qualifying Night credits that you can earn.”

-- – 5 nights received annually as a cardmember
+- – 5 elite night credits received annually as a cardmember

 - – 1 free night earned after $15K spend (annual free night won’t post until after card anniversary, the second year you’d have 2 nights)